nataliesmith123/squad-web/content/authors/rachel/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Washington State University
+- name: Institute for Research and Education to Advance Community Health, Elson S. Floyd College of Medicine, Washington State University
   url: ""

 # Short bio (displayed in user profile at end of posts)